NickSettler/IDS-project/index.md

 faster overall query execution time.
 The `EXPLAIN PLAN` statement can be used to analyze the execution plan of the query and determine whether the indexes are being used effectively.
 The `DBMS_XPLAN.DISPLAY` function can be used to display the execution plan details and identify any performance bottlenecks in the query execution.

+The second output shows that using appropriate indexes can significantly improve the performance of a query.
+Compared to the first output, the second output has a lower cost and uses less CPU time to execute the same query.
+The use of an index range scan on the `SUITE_NUMBER` column and an index full scan on the `SUITE_TYPE_ID` column have reduced the number of rows accessed, resulting in a faster query execution time.